-The Moving Child Film teaches about the interrelationship of children’s physical, emotional, social and mental development.
-Our story explores the importance of dynamic movement in a child’s wellbeing and offers best practices for parents, caregivers and teachers of children.
+The Moving Child Films teach about the interrelationship of children’s physical, emotional, social and mental development.
+Our stories explore the importance of dynamic movement in a child’s wellbeing and offer best practices for parents, caregivers and teachers of children.
 Most folks do not currently have much knowledge of movement’s importance in child development.
-That is why the message of this film needs to be shared!
+That is why the message of these films needs to be shared!

 We invite your greater awareness of practices negatively impacting children’s sensorimotor development.
 Kids these days are getting stuck!
 Let’s help them to move back into flow and have the opportunity to develop their moving body’s full potential.

-Integrating approaches from diverse movement therapies, The Moving Child shares best practices to support children’s naturally unfolding movement ability from in the womb through elementary school.
+Integrating approaches from diverse movement therapies, The Moving Child Films share best practices to support children’s naturally unfolding movement ability from in the womb through elementary school.

-The Moving Child is an amazing tool for anyone who cares about child wellbeing.
-Together we can create change, please share about this film with caregivers and teachers in your communities.
+The Moving Child Films are an amazing tool for anyone who cares about child wellbeing.
+Together we can create change, please share about these films with caregivers and teachers in your communities.

 By moving, children learn to communicate, express feelings, heal trauma, make friends, and thrive in the world.
 How a child moves indicates their developmental stage and communicates their needs.
 Healthy neurology, shaped by important early sensory and movement experiences in relationship with caregivers, is what supports a child in all learning and developmental tasks.
 This neurology is significantly shaped by movement and touch in our early years.